DavidStevensonVtex/Ubuntu-Unleashed/ch17/README.md

 Another scheme involves performing a full backup of the entire system once per week, along with a daily incremental backup of only those files that have changed in the previous day, and it begins to resemble what a system administrator of a medium to large system traditionally uses.

 `dump`

+#### Mirroring Data or RAID Arrays

+#### Making the Choice

+* If the backup strategy is too complicated, it will be disregarded and fall into disuse
+* The best scheme is often a combination of strategies; use what works.